What are buyer personas?

 Firstly, all the people who visit your store or your website aren’t buyers.
 Base your assessment of your buyer personas on buying customers, not browsers, yourself, thieves, or friends visiting you.
 But what should a buyer persona define?
 And remember: you’re like to have more than one buyer persona for your business; specify as many as you can think of.

 1. Gender.
 I realize this may feel awkward for some people, but you should know the gender of a specific buyer persona.
-But only if it’s possible.
+But only if it’s relevant.
 Some buyer personas are not gender specific.

 3. Profession.
 In B-to-B business you know the profession of the buyer.
 But in B-to-C business this may not be so obvious.
 But if you can find a common profession or a status of a buyer, you can make your buyer persona profile much more accurate.
 It’s also very important to know how well they understand your product, are they professional users of laymen.